dart-lang/site-www/src/_guides/libraries/objective-c-interop.md

 Once you've made your class compatible, you can generate an Objective-C wrapper header.
 You can do this using Xcode,
-or using the command line Swift compiler, `swiftc`.
+or using the Swift command-line compiler, `swiftc`.
 This example uses the command line:

 ```terminal